Maikxx/meesterproef-1819/README.md

 When I did a talk with Joost, it pretty much confirmed that I already had the WAFS course in the pocket, however that I needed more focus points, mainly for myself to learn.
 For example, the addition of real-time connectivity if it was possible in context and time, as well as the ability for me to learn something about Unit and End-to-end testing.

+All of these aspects I put on the GitHubs project board as _nice to haves_ initially.

 ### Week 3

 During the third week we continued where we had left of.
 For me personally that meant working on the server more, while also helping the others out with some [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) questions.

+When I had the code review with Laurens, I didn't have too much focus points for this project prepared yet, which made it go not so smoothly.

+I decided for myself after this talk that I wanted to learn more about all the types of diagrams we have come across in this minor, so made myself a goal to create one of each for the application that we are building.
+As far as the application structure that I set up myself, it falls into both Web App From Scratch and CSS To The Rescue, by creating a modular boilerplate with technologies such as [React](https://reactjs.org/), [SCSS](https://sass-lang.com/) and [BEM](http://getbem.com/).

+I also wanted to throw some things into the mix which might or might not fall into one of the courses, but which lead me to learning something new, so I went for them anyway.
+This includes mainly the use of a performant database like [PostgreSQL](https://www.postgresql.org/) to improve the performance of the application.
+When talking about this with Laurens he also noted that you can fake performance on the client side as well, by having a global state system and using a _happy flow_.
+A really big goal for me was to render everything server side (with the help of [Next.js](https://nextjs.org/)), since I had never done that before and wanted to know more about it, however the more this gets pushed back, the less likely it will become that I will take on this goal during this project, due to the scale it already takes.

+I also added _user testing_ to the list, because the other people of the group also have this goal, and this will happen either way.
+Besides the fact that it is an easy tick off, I wanted to try this again, because during the course _Web Design_ I only get to test twice, for quite a short period of time.

 ## Reflection